Salma22C/SalmaMohamedKassem/SalmaKassem.md

 I’m a *Cloud AI Engineer* and *AI Practitioner, passionate about AI and cloud computing.
 With **2x AWS certifications*, I enjoy solving complex problems, collaborating on innovative projects, and continuously learning.
 When I’m not working on tech, I love reading, writing, and exploring new ideas.

-📫 *Let’s connect!* Open to exciting opportunities and collaborations.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/salma-mohamed-kassem)